KulaWorkshop/kula.quest/docs/formats/kub.md

+---
+description: 'A custom archive format for storing multiple files with compression in the oldest demo.'
+---

 # Kub Format

-A custom archive format for storing multiple files with compression in the oldest demo.
+{{ $frontmatter.description }}

 <div class="tip custom-block !pt-2">